tomasperezidoven/devops-challenge/README.md

 1. Which database would you choose?
 2. How would you manage deployments?
 3. What approach would you take for backups?
-4. How would you implement monitoring?
+4. How would you implement monitoring, what metrics would you focus on?
-5. Identify any potential gray areas that could affect functionality and propose solutions.
 6. If we want to transition to an active-active scenario, what modifications would be necessary?
+7. What would be the alternative to achieve a similar setup if we wanted to work with native cloud database systems in the described providers (AWS and GCP)

 Share a link to your own repo with the proposals